beauregard-joshua/Into-The-Abyss-Story/characters/pcs/dad.md

 Dad brought Alias, Ebadius, and Groggle to Themberchad's Lair to meet with Gartokkar.
 After they failed to negotiate with Gartokkar a defection to the Keeper's of the Flame, Dad met with Themberchaud, who roared in frustration that Dad had not announced himself.
 Dad explained the situation and Themberchaud told him that he would change Gartokkar's mind.
 Dad then waited with the party before Themberchaud called them in and inducted them into the Keeper's of the Flame.

+When Ebadius returned with Droki, he followed the party into the Whorlstone tunnels to see where Droki was delivering his goods, hoping to find the Gray Ghosts.
+Once Droki escaped, Dad lagged behind the chase with Alias and Eldeth, eventtually eating a shrinking mushroom and running through the cracks after him.

 ## Relationships
 Dad's best relationship is with his party member Ront, as the two of them have very similar approaches to problem solving.
 They share a mutual bond of agression and often do whatever the other one is doing.
 Dad is a bit more take-charge than Ront is, again possibly alluding to a possible past involving father-like tendcies.
 His other strong relationship is with Sarith, which initially began as an extremely rough relationship.
 Early on, Dad was aggressive toward Sarith, primarily due to Sarith's aloof behavior and lack of will to discuss what he may have known of the drow (as well as being a suspect in Jimjar's death).
 After the two of the helped each other evade drow capture and saved each other's life, the two of them developed a strong friendship.